PPyA: Python Assembler

 I haven’t added support for *args and *kwargs yet, but it’s at the top of my todo list for the project.

-Also, the CALLFUNCTION instructions use the two bytes of their parameter to indicate the number of positional and the number of keyword arguments, respectively, but the current version just treats the whole thing like a single integer.
-Separating these parameters for FUNCTIONCALL instructions is second on the todo list.
+Also, the CALL_FUNCTION instructions use the two bytes of their parameter to indicate the number of positional and the number of keyword arguments, respectively, but the current version just treats the whole thing like a single integer.
+Separating these parameters for FUNCTION_CALL instructions is second on the todo list.

 I don’t store the name of functions in their respective code objects yet, since the name is only implicitly given in the STORE_* instruction that comes after the function is defined.
 I’ll probably extend the function syntax to allow the giving of a name to a function, and default it to “” if one isn’t supplied.